-I offer online therapy at £50 per individuals (before 5 pm).
+I offer online therapy at £50 per session for individuals (weekdays before 5 pm).

 PRIVATE HEALTH CARE

-Approved practitioner for AXA PPP Healthcare Insurance, if you have AXA cover, please contact AXA in the first instance and ask to be referred to me.
+Approved practitioner for AXA PPP, Vitality and WPA Healthcare Insurance, if you have cover, please contact your insurer in the first instance and ask to be referred to me.

 Maps & Directions